Pierce College (Washington): Athletics

 The Pierce College Raiders Athletics Department competes in the Western Region of the Northwest Athletic Conference (NWAC).
 The Raiders currently field twelve teams and compete in men's and women's soccer, women's volleyball, men's and women's basketball, baseball, women's cross country, and fastpitch.
 Pierce Athletics also supports the cheerleading team.

-Pierce College Puyallup

-Pierce College's Puyallup campus at 1601 39th Avenue SE opened in 1990 with only one building, the Gaspard Education Center.
-The campus expanded in 1996 with the opening of the Brouillet Library Science Center, and the college was officially recognized by the State Board for Community and Technical Colleges as Washington's 34th community college in 1999.
-The campus expanded yet again in 2004 with the College Center building, in 2008 with the Health Education Center Puyallup, and in 2010 with the Arts and Allied Health Building.

-Campus News
+Campus publications

 The Puyallup Post

 The student newspaper of Pierce College Puyallup is The Puyallup Post, commonly referred to as The Post.
 It is published 12 times each school year during fall, winter, and spring quarters.
 The Post was founded in 1994 and was originally called The Puyallup Campus Post when it was an insert in Fort Steilacoom's The Pioneer.
 It is staffed by Pierce College Puyallup students, an adviser, and a publication and graphics manager.
 The Post features news, campus life, sports, features, commentary, reviews, and multimedia components.
-In addition to 12 print editions of 20 or more pages, The Puyallup Post produces regular content on its website and YouTube channel.

-The Puyallup Post has won numerous awards, including: